AmuthesWaran/how-tos/00_How-to-add-table-to-a-medium-story.md

 | JDK_HOME | %JAVA_HOME% |
 | PATH | <some existing PATH variables>;%JAVA_HOME%\bin |

-If you are not comfortable with md you can make you use of tools like <a href='https://www.tablesgenerator.com/markdown_tables'>Tables Generator</a> to get you table outline snippets to add you content
+If you are not comfortable with md you can make you use of tools like <a href='https://www.tablesgenerator.com/markdown_tables'>Tables Generator</a> to get you table template snippets to add your content

 once you have created a simple md file on gist you can simply embed you gist public link and press enter as below